sztomi/reddit-is-fun/README.markdown

-reddit is fun
+szimpatikus is fun
 =============

-Android app to read reddit.com.
+Android app to read szimpatikus.hu, a Hungarian reddit clone.

+"szimpatikus is fun" is based on ["reddit is fun"](https://github.com/talklittle/reddit-is-fun).

 Original code by Andrew Shu (talklittle).
 [Licensed under GPLv3][license].